SuperiorOS-Devices/changelogs/flashing_method/whyred.md

 1. Download the ROM.
 2. Boot into Recovery.
+3. Wipe data, cache and dalvik.
-3. Flash ROM.
+4. Flash ROM.
-4. Reboot.
+5. Reboot.

 # Downloads: